DayTraderTycoon/daytradertycoon.github.io/content/_index.md

 The game is fast paced, with the player needing to quickly react to market events.

 The game is made by one person with an indie budget.
-I am aiming for a playable demo in June 2024.
+I am aiming for a release in Jan-Feb 2025.